Code-Institute-Submissions/gameshow-m1/README.md

 8. Find the streamers social media channels
 9. The colours, layout and feel of the site to be of a gaming nature as part of cultural appropriation

+## Returning and Frequent Visitor Goals
+As a returning/frequent visitor of the site, I want:

+1. Updated information on when the next stream will be/ what the streamer is currently playing
+2. To keep track of any new upcoming games the streamer is talking about